unibz-seis2022-transcripts/contemporary-software-development-project/step2/README.md

 ## Launch Docker container with `docker compose`

-Execute the following to launch the container via docker compose in detached mode (put in another name for the `image` if necessary):
+Execute the following to launch the container via docker compose in detached mode (put in another name for the `image` of the tickent service if necessary):

 ```bash
 docker-compose up -d